LorenzoFerreyra/streamlit-practice/README.md

 Provides an overview of all notes, along with visual statistics on their status.

 ## Contact
-Made with ❤️ by [Your Name].
-For any inquiries, you can contact me via [your@email.com].
+Made with ❤️ by Lorenzo.
+For any inquiries, you can contact me via [ferreyralorenzo2@gmail.com].

 <hr>